UPSC Exam > UPSC Notes > Indian Polity for UPSC CSE > NCERT Solutions - Judiciary

 Q7: Read the following statements: Match them with the different jurisdictions the Supreme Court can exercise - Original, Appellate, and Advisory.

-• The government wanted to know if it can pass a law about the citizenship status of residents of Pakistan-occupied areas of Jammu and Kashmir.
+1. The government wanted to know if it could pass a law about the citizenship status of residents of Pakistan-occupied areas of Jammu and Kashmir.

-• In order to resolve the dispute about river Cauvery the government of Tamil Nadu wants to approach the court.
+2. To resolve the dispute about the river Cauvery, the government of Tamil Nadu wants to approach the court.

-• Court rejected the appeal by people against the eviction from the dam site.
+3. The court rejected the appeal by the people against the eviction from the dam site.

 Ans:

-Ans: Public interest litigation can help the poor in the following ways:
+Public interest litigation (PIL) can help the poor in the following ways:

-• It can seek to protect the fundamental rights and better the living conditions of the poor.
+• Voluntary organisations have sought judicial intervention to protect the rights of the poor.

 Q9: Do you think that judicial activism can lead to a conflict between the judiciary and the executive?
 Why?